takalkartejas/learning_git/README.md

 18. (git branch -d branchname) - delete the branch
 19. (git log--oneline) - sofisticated log
 20. the branch must be deleted separately on remote and local repo after mearging
+21. REBASE - when your main branch has moved on and you dont have the changes from the main branch- the rebase will take all commits from master and will try to apply our commits on top of it
+* (git pull -r origin main) - pull the main branch or parent branch as a base
+* reslove the conflicts by editing the mentioned files
+* (git add .)
+* (git rebase --continue) - continue the rebasing, repeat these steps till the patch failed error is gone
+* (git push -f) - force push the child branch